Polyform: Construction rules

+These construction rules are not meant to be set in stone, but rather serve as general guidelines as to how polyforms may be constructed.
+Modifications of the first construction rule, for example, lead to different polyforms.
+Joining at a common vertex may lead to polykings, and being joined not by edge, but by the chess movement of the knight may lead to polyknights.

 Generalizations

 Polyforms can also be considered in higher dimensions.
 In 3-dimensional space, basic polyhedra can be joined along congruent faces.
 Joining cubes in this way produces the polycubes, and joining tetrahedrons in this way produces the polytetrahedrons.
 2-dimensional polyforms can also be folded out of the plane along their edges, in similar fashion to a net; in the case of polyominoes, this results in polyominoids.

 One can allow more than one basic polygon.
 The possibilities are so numerous that the exercise seems pointless, unless extra requirements are brought in.
 For example, the Penrose tiles define extra rules for joining edges, resulting in interesting polyforms with a kind of pentagonal symmetry.

 When the base form is a polygon that tiles the plane, rule 1 may be broken.
-For instance, squares may be joined orthogonally at vertices, as well as at edges, to form hinged/pseudo-polyominos, also known as polyplets or polykings.
+For instance, squares may be joined orthogonally at vertices, as well as at edges, to form hinged/pseudo-polyominoes, also known as polyplets or polykings.